H. Ripley Rawlings IV: Involvement in Ukraine

 Shortly after the beginning of the 2022 Russian invasion of Ukraine, Rawlings created an organization, Ripley's Heroes, in order to network, raise funds, and provide nonlethal military gear and medical equipment to the soldiers fighting in front-line military units in Ukraine against the Russian armed forces.
 Rawlings, along with other retired U.S. and U.K. military personnel, participated in military operations with the Ukrainian armed forces in Ukraine.
-He and his associate, Retired U.S. Army Staff Sgt.
-James Vasquez, reported their findings regarding the Ukrainian need for additional equipment and body armor to the U.S. Helsinki Commission.
+He and his associate, James Vasquez, reported their findings regarding the Ukrainian need for additional equipment and body armor to the U.S. Helsinki Commission.

+However, since around spring of 2023, the organization, Rawlings and Vasquez came under criticism and an eventual U.S. federal inquiry.
+The organization, contrary to promises to become a 501(c)(3) tax-exempt charitable organization, remained as an LLC.
+Vasquez was also found to have lied about his supposed combat experience in Ukraine and embellished his previous military experience.

 Writing career

 Rawlings began his writing career as a co-Author with Mark Greaney, the author of over fifteen works of thriller and espionage fiction.
 Rawlings' first book, Red Metal, released by Penguin Publishing House on 16 July 2019.
 It received bestseller status from the New York Times, USA Today and Amazon on its release week.

-In August 2019, Rawlings signed a multiple book deal with Kensington Publishing of NYC for a military fiction series titled Assault by Fire.
+In August 2019, Rawlings signed a multiple book deal with Kensington Publishing of New York City for a military fiction series titled Assault by Fire.
 The novel takes place in the near future and involves citizens and remnant military fighters repelling a Russian invader and releases on 29 September 2020.

 In March 2020, Rawlings announced via Twitter and Facebook that he had been contracted to continue his series with Kensington.
 The second installment has not been given a release date, but is to be entitled "The Kill Box" with the series called the "Tyce Asher" series named for the lead character, a Marine infantry Major with a prosthetic leg.

 In August 2020, Mark Greaney and Rip Rawlings confirmed in interviews and on social media that they had been contracted to write another work of military fiction in the Red Metal series from publisher Penguin, Random house.